-Ford Motor Company recommends that a certified technician inspect all steering column assemblies in use in vehicles involved in a collision.
+Ford Motor Company recommends that an authorized dealer inspect all steering column assemblies in use in vehicles involved in a collision.
 Failure to inspect and if necessary replace the steering column assembly could result in severe injury or death in the event of a collision.

 Do not attempt to service, repair, or modify the steering column, its adaptive module, or its fuses.
-See your Ford or Lincoln/Mercury dealer.
+See your authorized dealer.